How do I link or change the bank account I have linked to Stash?

-- Navigate to Bank Accounts in the Stash app
+- Navigate to User Profile in the app by tapping your picture.

-- Select switch your bank (if this is not an option, please reach out to [email protected])
+- Select Link my bank account or Connect a different bank account.
+If this is not an option, please reach out to our customer support team at 1 (800) 205-5164 or email@example.com.

 Didn’t find your question?